Video-Nomad/gs-curvetools-docs/docs/source/uv-editor.rst

 This function will vertically flip the selected UV rectangle allowing for a quick rotation and repositioning.

-Position, Rotation and Scale does not matter when using this function.
+Position, Rotation, and Scale do not matter when using this function.

 |
 |